 Vegan Tofu Ricotta

-12 ounce package of extra firm tofu, drained and break into 4 pieces
+12 ounce package of extra firm tofu, drained and broken into 4 pieces

 1 Tbsp lemon juice